leitbogioro/Tools/README.md

 <br />
 <br />

-**--ip-addr "IPv4 address"**: It must be added with --ip-gate and --ip-mask, if you have added --dhcp-static, don't assign it again!
+**--ip-addr "IPv4 address"**: It must be added with --ip-gate and --ip-mask together, if you have added --dhcp-static, don't assign it again!
 <br />
 <br />

-**--ip-gate "IPv4 gateway"**: It must be added with --ip-addr and --ip-mask, if you have added --dhcp-static, don't assign it again!
+**--ip-gate "IPv4 gateway"**: It must be added with --ip-addr and --ip-mask together, if you have added --dhcp-static, don't assign it again!
 <br />
 <br />

-**--ip-mask "IPv4 subnet musk"**: It must be added with --ip-addr and --ip-gate, if you have added --dhcp-static, don't assign it again!
+**--ip-mask "IPv4 subnet musk"**: It must be added with --ip-addr and --ip-gate together, if you have added --dhcp-static, don't assign it again!
 <br />
 <br />